List of mass stabbing incidents (2020–present): Jilin City, China

 On 10 June 2024, four Americans from Cornell College, Iowa were stabbed while visiting a temple in Beishan Park, along with one Chinese national.

 Charlotte, North Carolina, U.S.

 On 12 and 13 June 2024, a 19-year-old man stabbed three people in different neighborhoods throughout Charlotte.

 Indianapolis, Indiana, U.S.

 On 17 June 2024, a 27-year-old man stabbed and injured nine people during a confrontation between two groups outside of a restaurant on Indianapolis's northwest side.
 The man was later arrested.

 Huntington Beach, California, U.S.

 On 4 July 2024, two people were killed and three others were injured when a man exited a vehicle and began stabbing people celebrating Independence Day on a residential street.

-Hayes, England, U.K.

-Between 3 and 8 July 2024 four men were attacked in Hayes, West London by a man described by the officers as a being a muscular black male with straight hair aged around 35, carrying a knife.